-Access, haul routes and staging areas will only be required to complete work around the I80 / Pioneer Bridge and at Sump 63 all routes would be on existing roads and would not impact water quality or ground water.
+Access, haul routes and staging areas will only be used to complete work around the I80 / Pioneer Bridge.
+All routes are over existing roads at Sump 63 and would not impact water quality or ground water.
+Barging in materials and equipment on the remaining sites would increase water turbidity, temporarily.
+However, this is not a new or significant impact.